Profile of the Programme:

 If you are working in practice, but not yet qualified, then you may still be eligible.
 You will need to prove that you have one of the following:

-- three years’ relevant accounting experience (by submitting a letter from your employer)
+- three years of relevant accounting experience

 You can apply for the Diploma in International Financial Reporting (DipIFR) at any time, but if you want to sit exams at a specific exam session, the ACCA will need to receive your registration form and copies of all your supporting documents at least 20 days before for postal applications and 10 days before for online applications.